Business and COVID-19

 Victorian Small Business Commission Services

-Dealing with COVID-19 and responding to difficulty in paying rent - VSBCS can assist.
+If you're dealing with issues during COVID-19 and responding to difficulty in paying rent, VSBCS can assist.

 Business Mentoring Available

 Has your business been impacted by COVID-19?
 If you are in need of some advice, emergency mentoring is available.
 This is a free, confidential service from experienced business mentors to provide a 'sounding board' for local business owners.

 Step 1: Fill in and submit the online application form

 Step 2: The mentor coordinator will be in touch to arrange an emergency online mentoring session